MikeS-MS/MikesTweaks/README.md

   - Use Vanilla Defaults for Stamina (allows you to use the vanilla settings for stamina without changing all the individual values tied to stamina, does not overwrite your values, only ingame values): false (vanilla: true) (Individual)

-  - Use Vanilla Defaults for Terminal Item Weights (allows you to use the vanilla settings for the weight of terminal items without changing all the individual values tied to them, does not overwrite your values, only ingame values): false (vanilla: true) (Individual)
+  - Use Vanilla Defaults for Tool Item Weights (allows you to use the vanilla settings for the weight of tool items without changing all the individual values tied to them, does not overwrite your values, only ingame values): false (vanilla: true) (Individual)

+  - Use Vanilla Defaults for Tool Item Prices (allows you to use the vanilla settings for the prices of tool items without changing all the individual values tied to them, does not overwrite your values, only ingame values): false (vanilla: true) (Synced)

 # Network additions
  - When switching to another slot using the hotkeys it will properly sync which slot/item you're holding to the other people in the lobby.